-- Anticipation (the Probable)
+- Anticipation (the Probable future)

-- Strategy (the Preventable and Preferable)
+- Strategy (Preferred and Preventable futures)

 One great elevator-pitch definition of foresight, taught to me by Peter Bishop, past director of the U. Houston Strategic Foresight MS, is that “foresight is anything we do prior to strategic planning.”
 This isn’t a perfect definition, as strategy is also a critical part of foresight, but it is a great introduction to the need for well designed and rewarded foresight practice.
 Most organizations don’t have any incentives, or culture to elicit any kind of thinking, discussion, or process prior to doing strategy and planning.

-So by calling foresight the “front end of strategy”, you can help your audience realize that if they don’t do anything consciously before they jump into their strategy work, and most teams don’t, they are presently missing an entire set of practices, developed over the last sixty years by foresight practitioners, that promise to greatly improve their strategic outcomes.
-Strategic foresight is a large set of thinking, discussion, and practices we can do as inputs to strategy, that will reliably make make strategy (the last foresight skill) both more future-aware and future-resilient.
+By calling foresight the “front end of strategy”, you can help your audience realize that if they don’t do anything consciously before they jump into their strategy work, and most teams don’t, they are presently missing an entire set of practices, developed over the last sixty years by foresight practitioners, that promise to greatly improve their strategic outcomes.
+Strategic foresight is a large set of thinking, discussion, and practices we can do as inputs to strategy, that will reliably make strategy (the last foresight skill) both more future-aware and future-resilient.

 Let’s look more closely at the four core foresight practices now.
 We will begin with the practice that is most commonly missed in foresight education and professional foresight today, better thinking and models of the Past and Present.
-For simplicity in this Guide, we will group these two together as: learning.
+For simplicity in this Guide, we group these two together as: learning.

-Learning – Understanding the Past and Present (P&P)
+Learning – Understanding the Past and Present

 Cognitive science tells us that before we engage in foresight in any topic or problem, we always begin with some form of learning.
 That learning comes with some mix of our prior accumulated experience, and awareness of our current operating environment.
 We could separate these two types of learning, as historical research into the relevant Past of a particular problem, identifying relevant trends, cycles, and models that have operated in the past, and as intelligence, horizon scanning, and data collection in the Present about where we are today, and the current values of those relevant trends, cycles, and causal factors, as we understand them.

 Even though learning is not technically a type of foresight thinking or output, our past and current experience of the world are so critical to the way we perceive, formulate and research a problem, we must group learning with the Four Ps of foresight thinking (introduced below), when we talk about critical foresight skills, or practice types.
 No one can build good foresight without good models of the past (hindsight) and the present (insight).
 These two temporal domains, past and present, are the realm of learning.
-Respect and use them well, for they are the gateway to successful foresight thinking.
+Use them well, for they are the gateway to successful foresight thinking.

-When we are focused on the types of actual foresight thinking we do, we will talk about the Four Ps.
+When we are focused on the types of actual foresight thinking we do, we talk about the Four Ps.
 But when we are concerned with the thinking types we need to create strategic foresight, we must instead talk about the Six Ps.

 Grouping the Past and Present for simplicity in this Guide, we will use the acronym LAIS, to signify four even more descriptive words in organizational contexts, Learning, Anticipation, Innovation, and Strategy, for these skills.
-We can remember LAIS as the first four letters of the phrase “LAISsez Faire”, which describes entrepreneurial freedom, a critical ingredient of capitalism.
+We can remember LAIS as the first four letters of the phrase “LAISsez Faire”, which describes entrepreneurial freedom, a critical ingredient of social democratic capitalism.

 Here is a simple overview of the Four Skills of Strategic Foresight: